starrchen/tunr_sinatra/readme.md

 - Make your __Index__ route for artists

   - In the browser, try to follow the link to "/artists" in your nav bar.
-And...
-Sinatra doesn't know this ditty.
+You see Sinatra doesn't know this ditty.
 Not shocking as you have not yet defined it.

-  - Instead of defining the route Sinatra suggests:
+  - While it is possible to put the "/artists" route in app.rb, it helps keeps thing organized to keep a separate file where we define all of our artist routes and then use `require_relative` to import that file.
+These kinds of files which handle interaction between the our models and our views are our controllers so make a __controllers/__ directory and create a file artists.rb.
+Put in the route Sinatra suggests
     ```ruby
     get "/artists" do
       "Hello World"
     end
     ```
-  in our General Routes section of app.rb, we define it in our controllers/artists.rb file

-  - Try to follow the link again and... oh no!
-Why doesn't Sinatra know this ditty?
-There is a very helpful comment in app.rb regarding loading controllers but there is no code there!
-Add the line:
+  - Be sure to add the following in your app.rb
     ```ruby
     require_relative 'controllers/artists.rb'
     ```
-  to this section.

-  - Checkout the browser again and see the greeting "hello world"
+  - Check out the browser again and see the greeting "hello world".

 - Make your __Index__ view for artists.

-  - Now we want to serve a more exciting response.
+  - Now we want to serve a better response.

   -  `"Hello World"` with `erb :"artists/index"`.
-Head back to the browser to checkout the new error.

-  - This is very similar to the error we saw before, but now Sinatra is looking for `/path/to/tunr_sinatra/views/artists/index.erb` so make that artists directory inside of the views directory, and create the file index.erb in the views/artists directory
+Now Sinatra is looking for `/path/to/tunr_sinatra/views/artists/index.erb` (the reason we organize our views this way will become apparent as you make more).
+Make the artists/ directory inside of views/, and create the file index.erb in the views/artists/ directory

+  - Add a heading to the artists index page.

-  - As home.erb did, the artist/index.erb template will render nested within our layout.erb template
+  - As home.erb did, the artist/index.erb template will render nested within our layout.erb template.

+- Now in the controller you want to get data from the database (by means of ActiveRecord and our models) and use it to render the views (using erb).

+  -